aozgaa/swedice/README.md

 So, the greedy strategy of always promoting the lowest ranked die is best to maximize future reward.

+(Note, the example playthrough on the original blog post elided the `d10` die, so I have also skipped it here.
+Including it does break the greedy sub-strategy)

 ## Never Skip